Himakiyay/FirstProject/README.md

 # FirstProject
-This will be my first project
+This is my first implementation...